meteor/minisat/README.md

 * There's heap allocation instrumentation, hackily implemented, that doesn't actually run unless you put the compiler in debug mode (see comment in the make script about the -g flag).
+You also need to uncomment the lines starting with `/////` in `meteor/midamble.js` (which have been disabled so that they don't interfere with asm.js optimization).

 * You want to leave minification on (no -g flag), because unlike client-side code served by Meteor (which is minified anyway), Node